 That being said, all you really need to do is get out of the tourist bubble in Old Town to see a more local side of Hoi An.
 That’s why I highly recommend joining the free bike tour.
 Sure, you’ll still be with a bunch of tourists, but you explore a rural island with local guides and learn a lot about the local culture.

 Speaking of locals, they’re quite friendly here.
-This is especially true of the younger Vietnamese who love practicing their English and meeting backpackers.
+This is especially true of the younger Vietnamese who love practising their English and meet backpackers.

 I recommend making friends with your guides or using Couchsurfing to meet locals.
 They’ll gladly take you to some more local spots to get away from the crowds.